An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Peter Harris (NPL) for very useful comments and review of this article.
-We would also like to thank Andrew Thompson, Paul Green, and Spencer Thomas (NPL) for their feedback and advice.
+The authors would like to thank Peter Harris and Andrew Thompson (NPL) for very useful comments and review of this article.
+We would also like to thank Paul Green, and Spencer Thomas (NPL) for their feedback and advice.